ome/omero-guide-cellprofiler/README.md

 # Guide on how to integrate CellProfiler and OMERO
 [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/ome/omero-guide-cellprofiler/master?filepath=notebooks/idr0002.ipynb)

-This guide demonstrates how to use the CellProfiler Python API to analyze data stored in [IDR](https://idr.openmicroscopy.org/) or in an other OMERO server.
+This guide demonstrates how to use the CellProfiler Python API to analyze data stored in [IDR](https://idr.openmicroscopy.org/) or in another OMERO server.

 This repository contains documentation and notebooks.